 Eco-Friendly Tips for Cleaning Your Decorative Mirrors

 Cleaning mirrors in your home, especially those beautiful decorative mirrors you’ve hung in the bathroom, hallways, and/or dining room, can be really difficult.
 You don’t want dust to build up on them, but every time you clean them, it seems like you just make a streaky mess.
 What can you do?
 Do you have to buy a bunch of harsh chemicals to get the job done?
 Absolutely not!
-Let’s look at some of the sustainable ways you can clean your decorative mirrors that won’t cost you an arm and a leg.
+Let’s look at some sustainable ways to clean your decorative mirrors that won’t cost you an arm and a leg.

 Eco Concept - Green Butterfly Cut The Paper Like Leaves